-Feria de los Pueblos Fuengirola 27th April to the 1st May 2018
+Feria de los Pueblos in Fuengirola

 The Feria de los Pueblos celebrates the myriad of nationalities that live in Fuengirola by shining a light on the culture, music and most importantly food of each of the countries or regions.
-Last year, 36 different areas were represented, from Argentina, to Jamaica, Thailand to Uruguay.
+Last year, 36 different areas were represented, from Argentina to Jamaica, Thailand to Uruguay.
 A trip along the stands allows you to try the most popular dishes and drinks from each place, see dances and people dressed in their country’s traditional dress.
 It’s like travelling the world in just one day and it is highly recommended – just turn up hungry!
-Find out more
+(Find out more)

 Where to stay?

 A vacation rental in Bahia de Marbella would be the perfect base because it is just a short drive from Fuengirola, but also close to the charming town and great beaches of La Cala de Mijas with its weekly market, the local golf courses and the pretty village of Mijas Pueblo — check out our Mijas Guide.